dan-madsen/AzNetworkDiagram/README.md

   - Azure Route Server
   - NICs connected to VMs now appear as seperate resources, with its own link to subnets and NSGs.
 That is handy when utilizing NVAs (Network Virtual Appliances) for example.
   - Azure Virtual Desktop (Hostpools, Application Groups, Workspaces), incl. references to session hosts
+- Parameters changes/added/removed
+  - -OnlyCoreNetwork has been replaced by -SkipNonCoreNetwork to align with new more flexible structure for Skipping/Enabling resources.
+See next entry
+  - All non-core network resources, now have a corresponding -Skip and -Enable options.
+Use tab-completion for a full list.
+A few examples:
+    - -SkipSA $true
+    - -EnableSA $true
+    - -SkipVM $true
+    - -EnableVM $true
 - Minor fixes
   - VPN Connections static remote subnets are now sorted
   - Route table propagation setting now reflected
   - Viritual Network Gateways now reflect the SKU
+  - Parameters are now sorted for easier tab-completion
 ## v1.2.1
 - Bug fix - versions with a minor of "0", now shows correctly (showed "-1")
 ## v1.2